mjboth/Pascal-Compiler/README.md

 ## Files
 ---------
-* lexan.l - ORIGINAL SOURCE CODE, assembled by lex to declare a number of regular expressions, then to take in input from the scanner in RequireFiles.zip > lex.yy.c to see what regular expressions the readin characters match.
+* lexan.l - *ORIGINAL SOURCE CODE*, assembled by lex to declare a number of regular expressions, then to take in input from the scanner in RequireFiles.zip > lex.yy.c to see what regular expressions the readin characters match.
 Then labels them accordingly through functions written in C, and writes them to an output file through RequiredFiles > printtoken.c
 * lexer - fully compiled lexan.l
-* parser.y - ORIGINAL SOURCE CODE, assembled by yacc to declare the legal patterns the tokens can be arranged.
+* parser.y - *ORIGINAL SOURCE CODE*, assembled by yacc to declare the legal patterns the tokens can be arranged.
 Then reads from the previously generated token list to see if they match a designated pattern, while attaching the tokens together in C functions called by the patterns the tokens are ordered in, to form a binary tree that will display how the program will run/be written in assembly.
 Also declares and remembers variable identifiers, types, sizes as well as constant values, labels, etc.
 * parser - fully compiled lexan.l + parser.y
-* codegen.c - ORIGINAL SOURCE CODE, reads through the binary tree created by the parser and writes out the apporpriate x86 assembly code while remembering which variables are stored in which registers.
+* codegen.c - *ORIGINAL SOURCE CODE*, reads through the binary tree created by the parser and writes out the apporpriate x86 assembly code while remembering which variables are stored in which registers.
 * driver.c - necessary function calls not handled by the code generator, to be compiled with cc and attached to this compiler's code